 Eagleland: Each of their movies so far is about a particular time and place in America, or in some respects the American Dream.

-Easter Egg: They occasionally hide jokes in the credits; for example, No Country for Old Men has a credit for "the one right tool" (referencing a line from one of Chigurh's Hannibal Lectures during the film), and A Serious Man has a disclaimer at the end of the credits assuring the audience that "No Jews were harmed during the making of this film.", and True Grit credits Ethan Coen's son Buster as ''Mr. Damon's Abs Double".
+Easter Egg: They occasionally hide jokes in the credits; for example, No Country for Old Men has a credit for "the one right tool" (referencing a line from one of Chigurh's Hannibal Lectures during the film), and A Serious Man has a disclaimer at the end of the credits assuring the audience that "No Jews were harmed during the making of this film.", True Grit credits Ethan Coen's son Buster as ''Mr. Damon's Abs Double" and Burn After Reading credits "The Walrus".

 Idiot Ball: Their characters are notoriously known for carrying this, to the extent of pushing things to an Idiot Plot.
 This is however a prime example of Tropes Are Not Bad, though, because their work is actually better for it.